 Diversity and inclusion remain at the top of our agenda as a firm.
 We recognise the importance of nurturing an inclusive culture to help us attract, retain and enable our people to be the best they can be.
 We understand that people shouldn’t be excluded from the profession due to their background or identity, and that diverse firms are more innovative and agile.

 We also run blind recruitment at the application stage to help reduce the impact of unconscious bias.
 Included in our recruitment process is a voice interview rather than a video interview.
-We decided to introduce a voice interview because we understand that some people are uncomfortable appearing on video or may not have the necessary facilities at home to undertake a professional interview – we want to ensure that these people aren’t excluded and can fully take part in the recruitment process.
+We use a voice interview because we understand that some people are uncomfortable appearing on video or may not have the necessary facilities at home to undertake a professional interview – we want to ensure that these people aren’t excluded and can fully take part in the recruitment process.
 We also provide unconscious bias training for our recruitment assessors to further reduce the impact of unconscious bias.

 In addition to the above, we encourage candidates to share with us any requirements they might need for interview so that we can make the requisite workplace adjustments as we believe everyone should be on a level playing field.